 Besides that, how did the children know that they were going to be killed?
 And who gave Amon Goeth the authority to do a “selection”?

-Amon Goeth, the villain of the movie Schindler’s List, joined the Nazi party at the age of 24.
-In 1940, Goeth joined the Waffen-SS.
-In 1942, he was assigned to the SS headquarters for Operation Reinhard in Lublin.
+Amon Goeth, the villain of the movie Schindler’s List, had joined the Nazi party at the age of 24.
+In 1940, Goeth had joined the Waffen-SS.
+In 1942, he had been assigned to the SS headquarters for Operation Reinhard in Lublin.
 Goeth’s first task was to supervise the liquidation of several of the small ghettos in Lublin.